Perhaps working in a small friendly country hospital is more your style…

 Medical services are provided by General Practitioners and specialist Surgeons and Anaesthetists contracted to the Health District.
 Wauchope District Memorial Hospital currently has 26 inpatient beds, 8 General Rehabilitation, 6 Palliative Care and 12 General Medical beds.
 There is one operating theatre for Day only surgery, including endoscopy, orthopaedic, gynaecology, and urology.
 Planning is currently underway for an newly constructed 8 bed Palliative Care unit – scheduled for completion in April 2014.

-Macksville District Hospital is a 61 bed local community hospital which predominantly provides services for residents of Nambucca Local Government Area.
+The new Macksville District Hospital is a rural hospital which predominantly provides services at role delineation level 2/3 for residents of Nambucca Local Government Area.

 Dorrigo Plateau Multi-Purpose Service is located in Dorrigo on the top of the Dorrigo plateau.